Logistics for a side trip to Canada from Grand Teton National Park

 The south border of Yellowstone is only 8 miles from the north border of Grand Teton.
 It’s possible to do the whole figure eight sightseeing loop of Yellowstone’s main road (the Grand Loop) in one day, but not advised.
 Cumulative mileages: Upper Loop 70 mi/113 km, Lower Loop 96 mi/155 km, Grand Loop 142 mi/229 km.

-Some advice on a visit to Yellowstone National Park, recommended hikes, link to the app for the time Old Faithful geyser is expected to next erupt are at: Yellowstone.
+Some advice on a visit to Yellowstone National Park, recommended hikes, link to the app for time Old Faithful geyser is expected to next erupt are at: Yellowstone.

 thin line of various colors of rocks